is-a-dev/register/TERMS_OF_SERVICE.md

 4. Harassment, hate speech, or discrimination
 5. Pornography or sexually explicit material
 6. Impersonation and misrepresentation
-7. Infringe third-party rights
+7. Infringing third-party rights
-8. Commercial, for-profit or political purposes
+8. Commercial, for-profit, or political purposes
-9. Sending unsolicited communications ("spam")
+9. Sending unsolicited communications
 10. Cryptocurrency and blockchain mining
 11. Abusive automation (including but not limited to: "bots", "scrapers", or automated scripts that place excessive load on the service)
 12. Proxy or VPN services
-13. Websites on root subdomains that are behind a login page (with the exception of login pages for management reasons)
+13. Hosting websites on root subdomains that are behind a login page (with the exception of login pages for management reasons)
 14. Blogs that are not primarily related to software development
 15. Conversational AI websites or apps that are similar in functionality to websites or apps such as Claude, Gemini, ChatGPT, etc.